 Advantages of a fixed rate deal

 Fixed rate energy deals have a number of advantages.
 For starters, they’re often among the cheapest energy deals on the market.
 Energy suppliers buy wholesale energy in advance, so they’re able to offer better rates to customers who are prepared to stay with them in the long term.
 Most energy suppliers are more than happy to offer cheaper rates if it means they get to keep a customer for longer.
-That said, 24 month fixed tariffs are usually more expensive than 12 month tariffs because they’re designed to insulate customers from 2 years’ worth of increases in wholesale costs.
+That said, 24 month fixed tariffs are usually more expensive than 12 month tariffs because they’re designed to insulate customers from 2 years’ worth of potential increases in wholesale costs.

 The advantages of fixed rate energy tariffs: